Lydford Forest Plan

 Lydford is identified as a nationally important site in the joint Butterfly Conservation and Forestry Commission strategy for Lepidoptera, and rare Pearl-bordered, Small pearl-bordered and Silver-washed Fritillaries are all found here.
 Management of open areas and forest rides will extend habitat for these and many other butterflies.

-As part of the public forest estate the woods here are dedicated as access land under the Countryside and Rights Of Way Act.
+As part of the nation's forests the woods here are dedicated as access land under the Countryside and Rights Of Way Act.
 The network of forest roads and informal paths is well used by local visitors, and there is a car park and picnic area near the entrance to Lydford Forest.
 Lydford also hosts educational events organised in partnership with the National Trust, Dartmoor National Park and others.

 There are three Scheduled Monuments in Lydford Forest; an iron age hillfort and settlement, an iron age enclosure, and a streamwork and boundary bank from the historic tin mining industry.
 Plans for their preservation have been agreed with Historic England.
 Many other heritage features from prehistory to modern times have also been identified throughout the plan area.